sano-jin/sano-jin.github.io/lambda/lambda.md

   - [here](https://github.com/sano-jin/lambda.git) is the code (written in Elm).
 - This not finished yet.
   - It probably contains bugs!
-  - I am trying to implement graph drawing algorithm (instead of just showing a list like now)
+  - I am trying to implement a graph drawing algorithm (instead of just showing a list like now).
-    - Please wait
+    - Please wait.

 <script src="lambda.js"></script>
 <div id="myapp"></div>